 Roof skylights for flat roofs can also come in many different forms.
 They can be fixed (not operable, but can be fitted with ridge vents), retractable (motorised for ventilation purposes), and even walk-able (can handle foot traffic).
 Which type of skylight you choose depends on the type of building, the purpose of the skylight and the main benefits you want to achieve.

-There are several clear benefits that can come from having a flat roof skylight installed either in a residential or commercial property.
-The most obvious of these relate to lighting and heating.
+There are several clear benefits that can come from having a flat roof glass skylight installed either in a residential or commercial property.
+The most obvious of which relate to lighting and heating.
 A skylight can dramatically transform the interior of a property by providing ‘free’ lighting thanks to the sun’s UV rays.
 This can also have the benefit of reducing heating costs thanks to the ‘free’ heat provided by these rays through a skylight window.
-For those looking to sell their property, it’s also important to note that opening or fixed roof lights can add value to a property.
-They are seen positively by prospective buyers due to their association with the green movement.
+For those looking to sell their property, it’s also important to note that skylights for flat roof options can add value to a property.
+They are seen positively be prospective buyers due to their association with the green movement.
 Skylights are also great space savers when compared to vertical windows.
 Studies have shown that flat skylights for flat roofs can reduce space used versus windows by 25%.

 Skylights can also create the illusion of rooms or properties appearing larger than they are from the inside.
 This is due to the fact that they can provide approximately 30% more light than regular windows, and sunlight is known to be associated with making rooms appear more spacious.
 These are just a few of the benefits that can be provided by skylights.
 Lastly, there are clear health benefits.
 The increased natural sunlight brought about by skylights can act as a terrific mood enhancer for any occupants in a room.
 They also produced vitamin D which can protect us from any mood changes such as seasonal affective disorder.
 However, a lot of these benefits are dependent on receiving well-built, well-installed skylights – such as those available from Toughened Glass Systems.